teggno/log-stdout/README.md

 # log-stdout

-A logging module that logs by calling `console.log()`.
+A JavaScript logging module for Node.js that logs by calling `console.log()`.
 Intended to be used together with other tools (e.g. docker) that grab lines written to stdout and add their own stuff such as timestamps.

 ## Installation